Bookrage001/osc/resources/docs/user-guide/widgets-specifics/sliders.md

 #### `snap`
 - type: `boolean`
 - default: `false`
 - usage: by default, dragging the widget will modify it's value starting from its last value.
-Setting this to true will make it snap directly to the mouse/touch position.
+Setting this to `true` will make it snap directly to the mouse/touch position.

 #### `meter`
 - type: `boolean`
 - default: `false`
 - usage: set to true to display a vu-meter next in the fader
-    - the meter's `id` will be the same as the fader's with `/meter` appended to it
+    - the meter's `id` will be the same as the widget's with `/meter` appended to it
-    - the meter's `path `will be the same as the fader's with `/meter` appended to it
+    - the meter's `path `will be the same as the widget's with `/meter` appended to it

 #### `css`